mindbox/grav-book-of-condolences/readme.md

 * Logo (optional)
 * Translations

-Frst you want to change the title, texts and image you can see on the home page.
+First you want to change the title, farewell text and image you can see on the home page.
 This can be done in the admin interface.
-Make sure you select the new image as page image (setting in the lower part).
+Make sure you select the new image as a page image (setting in the lower part).
 You can also set the date when to stop submissions (the form will not be displayed after that).

 The page image will be automatically be grayscale and is also going to be used as an Open Graph image (social share thingy…).

-If you plan to use a logo (like in our case, since it was in context of the company), you need to upload the logo file to the home page too and then adjust the theme setting (by selecting the logo file).
+If you plan to use a logo (like in our case, since it was in the context of the company), you need to upload the logo file to the home page too and then adjust the theme setting (by selecting the logo file).

-In case you need to change texts beyond the before mentioned, check the translations in the theme folder (`user/themes/condolence/languages/`).
+In case you need to change texts beyond the ones mentioned above, check the translations in the theme folder (`user/themes/condolence/languages/`).

 If you want to make use of password recovery emails (for the admin login), you will need to customize the email settings in `user/config/plugins/email.yaml`.

+The frontend language is set in user/config/site.yaml and user/config/system.yaml.

 ## Spam protection

 In the form configuration (Frontmatter of /user/pages/01.home/condolences.md) we have a honeypot field.
-If you encounter bots, that take this hurdle, we recommend to use a quiz (asking for where the Paris Eiffel Tower is located) instead.
+If you encounter bots, that take this hurdle, we recommend using a quiz (asking for where the Paris Eiffel Tower is located) instead.
 It's already inside the .md file, but commented.

 Replace the honeypot with this quiz (translations already included).